-If a student becomes ill during the school day, they will be given immediate attention.
+If a student becomes ill during the school day, the student will be given immediate attention.
 Students should not personally call home if they feel ill; they should report to the school nurse.
-The nurse or a school staff member will contact the parents/guardians if their child is too ill to return to class.
+Parents/guardians will be notified if their child is too ill to return to class.